Pipeline

 Phase 2 study

-RHB-107 has already completed a U.S. Phase 2 study in non-hospitalized symptomatic COVID-19 patients which evaluated the safety and tolerability profile of RHB-107 and efficacy signals.
+RHB-107 completed a positive U.S. Phase 2 study in non-hospitalized symptomatic COVID-19 patients, which evaluated the safety and tolerability profile of RHB-107, along with efficacy signals.

 Read more